c24b/crawax/README.rst

 =====
 How does crawtext work?
 -----------------------------
-Crawtext take a search query and crawl the web using:
+Crawtext take a search query and crawl the web using
 + a sourcefile (.txt)
-**or / and**
-+ a BING SEARCH API KEY:
++ **or / and** a BING SEARCH API KEY:
 To get an ** API KEY **from BING go to <http://datamarket.azure.com/dataset/bing/search>

-Crawtext has 2 basic mode:
+Crawtext has 2 basic mode
 + discovery : Create new entries in sources database and launch the crawler that stores pertinent page into results collection
 + crawl: Based on an **existing** sources database (specified in the project_name), launch the crawler that stores pertinent page into results collection

-For first run, it is highly recommended to run **discovery** mode to create a sources database for crawling the web Then the two options might be considered:
+For first run, it is highly recommended to run **discovery** mode to create a sources database for crawling the web Then the two options might be considered
 + if you want to **monitor** content on the web based on a defined perimeter use **crawl** mode and track changes
 + if you want to **discover** new sources based on your search use **discovery** mode and expand your search on new content pages